perryOnCrack/perryoncrack.github.io/apps/rez.md

 ## Development Status

-### In Beta (1.12-beta3)
+### In Beta (1.12-beta4)

 - New Feature:
     - Classic Z Launcher layout
+    - New Revised Customization UI (not completed yet)

 - Changes:
-    - Suggestion count dialog now set the value immediately
+    - Suggestion count dialog now set the value immediately.
-    - Prettier animation when pulling up the app list
+    - Prettier animation when pulling up the app list.
-    - UI are now scaling properly with device's font scaling setting
+    - ~~UI are now scaling properly with device's font scaling setting.~~ Reverted temporarily until a better solution is found.
-    - Other minor UI changes
+    - Other minor UI changes.

 - Bug Fixes:
-    - Fixed an oversight where suggestion count can be set to negative value and brick the launcher
+    - Fixed an oversight where suggestion count can be set to negative value and brick the launcher.
-    - Fixed incorrect time zone converting of calendar events
+    - Fixed the incorrect time zone conversion when querying for calendar events.
+    - Fixed a bad querying implementation for calendar events that crash the launcher in certain condition.
-    - Fixed an issue where the status bar might comes back even when set to hiding it
+    - Fixed an issue where the status bar might comes back even when set to hiding it.

 ### Developing

 - Codebase refactor
+- New Revised Customization UI
+- Proper layout scaling

+### Planned features

 - Better feedback system
-- Revised customization menu & options
-- Font scaling related layout adjusting
 - Pinned shortcut

-### Planned features

 - Clock customization
 - Home screen vertical placement adjusting
 - More notification style in app info menu